MIPS/ndk/docs/user/standalone_toolchain.md

 * `-x c < /dev/null -dM -E` to dump predefined preprocessor definitions
 * `-save-temps` to compare `*.i` or `*.ii` preprocessed files.

-For more information about Clang, see http://clang.llvm.org/, especially the GCC compatibility section.
+For more information about Clang, see [Clang's website](http://clang.llvm.org/), especially the GCC compatibility section.

 ABI Compatibility
 -----------------